Last Updated: June 14th 2025

 Tagger’s capabilities extend beyond traditional influencer platforms, making it a robust solution for digital marketing research.

-Tagger does not publicly disclose its pricing plans on its website.
+Sprout Social (formerly Tagger) does not publicly disclose its pricing plans on its website.
 To obtain detailed information about their pricing structure, you will need to contact Tagger directly.

 Typically, Tagger operates as a Software as a Service (SaaS) company, which means users are required to pay a subscription fee for access to their services.
 It’s worth noting that Tagger primarily caters to larger businesses and may not be cost-effective for smaller enterprises.

-Tagger does not offer a free trial or a free version of its platform.
-However, you can request a demo to explore its features before committing to any plans.
 Since Tagger’s pricing is not publicly available, the demo gives potential users a chance to understand how the platform works and decide if it meets their needs before making a purchase.

 Tagger is a legitimate platform widely used by brands and influencers for influencer marketing, so yes it is totally regulated.
 It offers powerful tools for campaign management, social listening, and analytics.
 However, its hidden pricing and complex user interface can be drawbacks for some users, which is why some may prefer to explore alternatives that offer more transparency and simplicity.